CJCA

 CJCA is a Canadian radio station.
 It operates at 930 AM branded as AM930 The Light in Edmonton, Alberta.
 It is Alberta’s first radio station, established by the Edmonton Journal in May 1922.

 History

-It was first licensed in 1922, and it first broadcast on May 1, 1922, becoming Alberta's first radio station.
-It was an affiliate of the Canadian Radio Broadcasting Commission from 1933 to 1936 when it affiliated with the newly formed Canadian Broadcasting Corporation.
+It was first licensed to the Edmonton Journal newspaper in 1922, and it first broadcast – from a corner of the Edmonton Journal newsroom – on May 1, 1922, becoming Alberta's first radio station.
+The Edmonton Journal sold the radio station in 1934.
+It was an affiliate of the Canadian Radio Broadcasting Commission from 1933 to 1936, when it affiliated with the newly formed Canadian Broadcasting Corporation.
 It was affiliated to CBC Radio's main Trans-Canada Network until 1962.
-CJCA was originally owned and operated by the Edmonton Journal, and was later purchased by Selkirk Communications.
+CJCA was later purchased by Selkirk Communications.
 As of 1994, it broadcasts entirely Christian programming.

-During the 1960s CJCA was one of two major pop and rock stations in Edmonton (the other being CHED).